 Are CDs a Good Long-Term Investment?

-In the world of personal finance and specifically on the subject of retirement they are typically not viewed as a good long term retirement vehicle.
+In the world of personal finance and specifically on the subject of retirement they are typically not viewed as a long term retirement vehicle.
 That’s because they earn a relatively low-interest rate.
 However, investing is a process, and if you have cash sitting in your savings account, CDs provide an opportunity to earn a bit more interest.
 CDs come in numerous flavors depending on the financial institution you’re working with.
 Check with your bank on the options they provide.

 - Be Careful – Do You Understand Your CDs Auto Renew Policy?